Healthdirect Free Australian health advice you can count on.

 Are there alternatives to diazepam?

 Psychological treatment, such as cognitive behaviour therapy (CBT), is usually the main treatment for anxiety.
-However, adding medicine such as diazepam may be helpful in reducing anxiety symptoms.
+However, adding medicine such as diazepam may be helpful in reducing anxiety symptoms in the short-term.

-There are alternatives to diazepam for muscle spasms, such as heat, exercise, relaxation and other medication.
+There are alternatives to diazepam for muscle spasms, such as heat, exercise, relaxation and other medicines.

 You can also visit healthdirect's list of medicines that contain diazepam to read the CMI for the brand of diazepam prescribed.